francislxw/cv/README.md

 5.)
 Switch the build process from fixed VM to k8s clusters, once build is done, pod will be removed, which will save cloud resources.

 6.)
-Notify committer with job results by email and slack channel.
+Notify alerts to DevOps team by email and slack channel.

 •	[Demo](./docs/demo/1.Proj1.md)